 Ms. Cole has her Bachelor of Arts from University of California at Davis and her Masters of Public Administration from the University of Southern California.
 She lives in Glendale, California, with her boyfriend and their two cats.

-Chris Cooper is Managing Director of SKDKnickerbocker, a strategic communications and political consulting firm.
-He joined the firm in 2009 after nearly nine years with MSHC Partners (formerly Malchow Schlackman Hoppey & Cooper).
+Chris Cooper founded Convergence Targeted Communications in 2014 after five years as a Managing Director with SKDKnickerbocker and nine years with MSHC Partners (formerly Malchow Schlackman Hoppey & Cooper).

-During nearly two decades in politics, Chris has worked on campaigns in 38 states as well as the United Kingdom.
+During nearly two decades in politics, Chris has worked on campaigns in 40 states and the United Kingdom.
 His experience spans the fields of communications strategy; persuasion mail creation, execution and microtargeting; traditional and digital media consulting; campaign/project management; and public relations.
 His work has helped win elections from President, Governor and U.S. Senator to state representative and city councilmember.

 A native of Charleston, SC, Chris graduated cum laude from Hampden-Sydney College in Virginia and is a frequent lecturer at colleges, political training seminars and conferences in the U.S. and Europe.
 Chris and his wife, Elizabeth Spratt Cooper, live in Washington, DC, with their two daughters.

 Nathan Daschle is the President and COO of The Daschle Group, A Public Policy Advisory of Baker Donelson, Nathan Daschle previously served as the Executive Vice President for Political Strategy at Clear Channel Media & Entertainment, where he ran a business unit dedicated to political advertising.
 He is also the founder and CEO of Ruck.us, a DIY website builder for political campaigns and non-profit organizations.